vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only person you should try to be better than is the person you were yesterday." - Anonymous
 > 1. "Hope is the light that guides us through the darkness." - Desmond Tutu
 > 1. "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin
-> 1. "You miss 100% of the shots you Do not take." - Wayne Gretzky
 > 1. "Keep shining, because the right people will be blinded by your light."
 > 1. "You Do not have to be perfect to start, but you have to start to be perfect."
 > 1. "Do something wonderful; people may imitate it." - Albert Schweitzer